ColumnHere are 9 sex tips for giving you and your partner an organic sex-lift.

 6. Oil Up Your Libido

 Rub on some DIY massage oil.
 Coconut oil, the magical elixir that can be used in your hair, as a makeup remover, as a vegetable sauté, or in your smoothie is also a wonderful massage oil.
-Try putting a few drops of lavender and ylang-ylang essential oil (for stress-reduction) or neroli oil to stimulate libido.
+Include a few drops of lavender and ylang-ylang essential oil (for stress-reduction) or neroli oil to stimulate libido.

 7. Make Things Slippery